Hand holding a small bird during the Fort Morgan Bird Banding Event

 Alabama Point

-Alabama Point beach access offers birders fantastic viewing opportunities for birds as well as boats.
+Alabama Point offers birders fantastic viewing opportunities for birds as well as boats.
 Snowy Plovers are known to nest on the east side of this area near the dunes.
 A popular fishing spot, shore and wading birds hang around the seawall and jetties on the western access, looking for a spare bite to eat.
 This public beach has paid parking and restrooms.
 To access the sea wall, turn left once crossing the bridge.
 To visit the beach, make a right over the bridge.

 With covered seating, picnic tables, restrooms, and a snack bar, The Pavilion is excellent for watching seabirds.
 During the winter, migratory birds like the Northern Gannet can be spotted at this beach access.
 Birders may also see plovers and peeps along the beach.
 The Pavilion has paid parking.

-Nature Center
+The Nature Center

 Nestled inside Gulf State Park, The Nature Center is a living museum that showcases native plants and animals.
 Inside, you’ll see creatures such as turtles and baby alligators, as well as a few rehabilitated birds.
 The Naturalists at the center can offer tips for birding in the park and provide birding checklists.
 The Nature Center is free and offers parking.

 For those looking to watch seabirds, Gulf State Park’s Fishing and Education Pier is the place for you.
-Located on the Gulf of Mexico in Gulf Shores, this pier offers a prime viewing spot for gulls and terns as well as ruddy turnstone, sanderlings, and herons.
-For $2, guests can walk along the pier and enjoy the incredible view.
+Located on the Gulf in Gulf Shores, this pier offers a prime viewing spot for gulls and terns as well as ruddy turnstone, sanderlings, and herons.
+For $3, guests can walk along the pier and enjoy the incredible view.
 You may also spot a variety of sea life, as the pier is a popular fishing spot.

-Wade Ward Nature Park
+Wade Ward Nature Parking

 On the east side of Highway 59 in Gulf Shores sits Wade Ward Nature Park.
 The public park offers boardwalks that run along coastal salt marshes.
 This scenic spot provides Bitterns and Rails with an optimal habitat.
 Parking is available one block south between East Second and East First Ave.